nassim124/TAAJAxRS/README.md

-TP TAA
+TAA Labs
 ===================

+The goal of this labs is to add support of restful wabservices for your applications.

-Tiny sample project to show how to run an JAX-RS application, embedded inside of Undertow, fired up in a `main()` method.
+In order to initialize your project, we provide a tiny sample project to show how to run an JAX-RS application, embedded inside of Undertow, fired up in a `main()` method.

 ### Getting started